tensorturtle/tensorturtle/README.md

 ## What I'm working on this week 🎨

 ## [Distillation learning by auto-labeling]
+Using YOLOv5 to aut-label images to train SSD detector.

 ### [Kind Squared Error](https://tensorturtle.github.io)
 Blog for coding boilerplates mostly for personal use.